View snapshots using IntelliTrace step-back in Visual Studio

 To return to live execution, choose Continue (F5) or click the Return to Live Debugging link in the infobar.

 You can also view a snapshot from the Events tab.
-Select an event with a snapshot and click Activate Historical Debugging.
-You can also click on the camera icon to activate historical debugging.
+To do this, select an event with a snapshot and click Activate Historical Debugging.

 Unlike the Set Next Statement command, viewing a snapshot doesn’t rerun your code; it gives you a static view of the state of the application at a point in time that has occurred in the past.